-A. During the internal pilot phase, data will be collected via both the Trauma Audit Research Network (TARN) registry (routinely collected on all patients with severe traumatic injuries) and study-specific Case Report Forms (CRFs) utilising patient records (/electronic patient tracking systems).
+- A. During the internal pilot phase, data will be collected via both the Trauma Audit Research Network (TARN) registry (routinely collected on all patients with severe traumatic injuries) and study-specific Case Report Forms (CRFs) utilising patient records (/electronic patient tracking systems).
 This is to inform the data collection methods for the remainder of the full trial.
-See section 17.2 (Data Collection) for further details.

-B. For this trial, "Baseline" Patient Reported Outcome Measures (PROMS) can be collected from as soon as feasible following randomisation and treatment delivery (where appropriate) and up to 7 days post-randomisation or until point of discharge from hospital (whichever is sooner).
-Participants will be asked to complete them according to how they feel at the time of completion, rather than retrospectively.
+See section 17.2 (Data Collection) for further details. - B. For this trial, "Baseline" Patient Reported Outcome Measures (PROMS) can be collected from as soon as feasible following randomisation and treatment delivery (where appropriate) and up to 7 days post-randomisation.
+Participants will be asked to complete them according to how they feel at the time of completion, rather than retrospectively. - C. If patient has bilateral pneumothoraces, and only one side is eligible, pleural interventions, complications and days of pleural drainage in the ineligible lung will be collected but will not contribute towards the primary outcome or the indicated secondary outcomes.